SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Generics.md

 For more information,
 see <doc:Protocols#Implicit-Conformance-to-a-Protocol>.

-To suppress an implicit constraint that requires conformance to a given protocol, you write the protocol name with a tilde (`~`) in front of it.
+To suppress an implicit constraint, you write the protocol name with a tilde (`~`) in front of it.
-You can read the `~Copyable` constraint as "maybe copyable", because values of this type can contain values of both copyable and noncopyable types.
+You can read `~Copyable` as "maybe copyable" --- this suppressed constraint allows both copyable and noncopyable types in this position.
+Note that `~Copyable` doesn't *require* the type to be noncopyable.
+For example:

 ```swift
 func f<MyType>(x: inout MyType) {